An Open Space Initiative to put Artists to Work and Create Public Art

 The first project of this initiative was inspired by large public art murals, as well as the AIDS quilt.
-Rather than one large painting, imagine a quilt of paintings, each as one-of-a-kind as our community.
-The “mural quilt” will consist of about 60 panels from many local artists that are 32 inches by 32 inches each, forming a collage of island art.
+Rather than one large painting, the Mural Project is a quilt of paintings, each as one-of-a-kind as our community.
+The “mural quilt” will consist of about 60 panels from many local artists that are 32 inches square, forming a collage of island art.
+Over the summer, 21 artists were commissioned to create 45 panels with the theme “Backyard Universe,” which will soon be on display at Open Space for Arts and Community.

 Are you an artist looking for work?
 Please click this link.